How to Control Anxiety, An Expert's Guide

 Normal anxiety is the kind of fear that one may feel before a job interview, an exam, or going on a first date.
 Physically, it is a nervousness set off by a rush of adrenaline in the body which causes a nervous system response called the flight-or-fight syndrome.
 Evolutionarily speaking, the fight-or-flight syndrome has been a necessary mechanism in survival.
 When faced with a perceived threat, the adrenaline coursing through the body prepares the person to either face and fight the dangerous situation, or to run away from it.
 Blood rushes away from the less vital organs such as the brain and stomach, to the organs that are more crucial for fight-or-flight - the heart and lungs.
 That is the reason behind the intense physical sensations one might experience when suffering a panic attack.
 In today’s society, it is much less likely that one would encounter situations that would necessitate the flight-or-flight syndrome than we would, say, in caveman days when physical threats would have been constant.
 However, as the fight-or-flight response is still a necessary part of human survival, it has never been phased out.
 Therefore, it more often occurs in situations where the threats are less tangible.
 For example, a threat to a person’s psychological safety (i.e. potential embarrassment, being judged by others, loss of a loved one) is a more common reason for anxiety symptoms, than fear of actual bodily harm (though this still remains a cause for anxiety for many people).
 Psychologically speaking, anxiety can be explained by the following equation:

-Ways to Avoid Anxiety or Manage Anxiety Symptoms
+Ways to Avoid Anxiety & Manage Anxiety Symptoms

 There are a few simple behavioural things you can do to reduce anxiety:

-5) Sleep and rest – Insomnia can be a big problem in times of high stress and anxiety.
-Ways to cope with sleep problems include:
+- Sleep and rest.
+Insomnia can be a big problem in times of high stress and anxiety.
+See the next section for ways to cope with sleep problems.

 - If you don’t fall asleep within half an hour, get up and do something else for a bit.
 Anyone who has ever suffered from insomnia will know that the harder you try to fall asleep, the less likely it is you will be able to do so.
 Trying to fall asleep is near impossible.
 Do something else, like read or listen to soft music, and wait to drop off naturally.